Our Upcoming Races

 Abby K. - 3:35 pacer

 Abby is a nanny and competitive runner in Omaha, NE.
-She has completed 18 full marathons, including Boston, with a total of 14 BQ's under her belt.
-She has also completed 15 half marathons, and all sorts of distances in between.
-Along with the US, she has raced in France, Spain, Portugal, Switzerland, and Germany.
+She has completed 27 full marathons, including Boston thrice, with a total of 20 BQ's on her shoes.
+She has also completed numerous half marathons and all sorts of distances in between.
+Along with the US, she has raced in France, Spain, Portugal, Switzerland, Germany, Austria, and Hungary.

-Her goal in every race is: Domination.
+Her goals in every race are: Domination and Fun.
 She will help you to run the best race that you can while overcoming the physical and mental exhaustion to dominate each course, one mile at a time.
-So, although she may be dressed as a purple giraffe, she takes your personal goals very seriously.
+So, although she may be dressed as a purple giraffe with a freedom ringer Jammy Pack, she takes your personal goals very seriously.
 Let's do this.

 Marathon PR: 3:03